cgosmeyer/photutils_plus/README.md

 ## Set Up

 Clone the repo and run the setup.py.
-You will need `astropy` and `photutils` installed.
+This will also install `astropy` and `photutils` if you don't have them already in your environment.

 ```
 >>> python setup.py develop